Why Gwen Stefani Called Blake Shelton A ‘F*cking A**hole’

 “And he’s like, ‘I was just thinking that!
 You have to be on this song,'” she added, noting, “That’s kind of how it happened.”

-Gwen chatted with the entertainment news outlet about the new song at the NBC show alongside fellow The Voice coach John Legend, who admitted during the interview that even he’s pretty excited to hear the twosome team up once again but hasn’t been lucky enough to get a sneak peek just yet.
+Gwen chatted with the entertainment news outlet about the new song on The Voice set alongside fellow coach John Legend, who admitted during the interview that even he’s pretty excited to hear the twosome team up once again but hasn’t been lucky enough to get a sneak peek just yet.

 “I’m dying to hear this song,” he said.